Comparing Vericity (VERY) and Its Competitors

-Vericity (NASDAQ:VERY – Get Free Report) is one of 40 publicly-traded companies in the “Life insurance” industry, but how does it compare to its competitors?
-We will compare Vericity to similar businesses based on the strength of its valuation, institutional ownership, analyst recommendations, earnings, profitability, dividends and risk.
+Vericity (NASDAQ:VERY – Get Free Report) is one of 42 public companies in the “Life insurance” industry, but how does it contrast to its rivals?
+We will compare Vericity to similar businesses based on the strength of its earnings, analyst recommendations, valuation, risk, dividends, profitability and institutional ownership.

-This table compares Vericity and its competitors’ net margins, return on equity and return on assets.

 |Sell Ratings